HarshaJamedar/HarshaJamedar/README.md

 - 👨🏽‍🎓 Masters in Computer Science at California State University Fullerton (August 2022 - May 2024), with a GPA: 3.74/4.0

-- 👨🏻‍💻 I'm a FullStack Developer and have a work experience of  4 years with prominent skills in Core Java, React, Spring Framework, React, Node js, Express js, JDBC, OracleDb, MySql, Major DevOps tools, AWS and Azure Cloud Platforms, Project Management tools.
+- 🚀 Passionate Software Engineer | Cloud & AI Enthusiast | Building Scalable & Intelligent Systems

+- 👨🏻‍💻Welcome to my GitHub!
+I specialize in designing and developing scalable web applications, optimizing cloud infrastructure, and integrating AI/ML models into production.
+My expertise spans Java, Spring Boot, Microservices, React, Next.js, Docker, Kubernetes, and AWS, along with machine learning and NLP for intelligent automation.
 I'm trying to build a profile in Machine Learning operations and Data science by doing real-world applications leveraging the Hugging Face community.

+Here, you'll find projects showcasing:
+✅ Full-stack applications using Java, Spring Boot, React, and GraphQL ✅ Cloud-native development with AWS, Kubernetes, and Terraform ✅ AI-powered solutions with TensorFlow, Scikit-learn, and NLP (spaCy, NLTK) ✅ DevOps automation leveraging CI/CD pipelines, Docker, and infrastructure as code

+Always open to collaboration and knowledge sharing—let’s build something amazing!
+Feel free to check out my repositories and reach out!